 - Perform 3-5 lead ECG monitoring and/or 12-lead ECG

 Pericarditis could cause arrhythmias or ST-elevation as the fluid puts pressure on the heart.
 Cardiac tamponade is a risk – in which case we’ll see the QRS amplitude decrease with inspiration.

 Patients will have significant chest pain that is worse with breathing or when supine.
 Perform OLDCARTS pain assessment and administer pain medication as ordered.
 Positioning the patient in High-Fowler’s position can also relieve pressure on the heart and be more comfortable for the patient.

 Assess for Beck’s Triad – JVD, ↓ BP, muffled heart sounds.
 May also see Pulsus paradoxus and narrowing pulse pressures.
 This is a medical emergency and needs to be treated as such.

 A physician will insert a large, long needle into the pericardial sac, using ultrasound as a guide, to drain off the fluid that is collecting around the heart.
 This will allow the heart to beat more freely and should improve cardiac output rapidly.

 - Educate patient on s/s infection

 Pericarditis is an infectious process, therefore infection control is imperative.
 They need to be taught hand hygiene as well as other infection precautions.
 They should also be taught s/s of infection to report to their provider.

-Because the patient is at high risk for recurrence and complications, it’s important that they notify other providers of their history of pericarditis.
-They may require prophylactic antibiotics prior to any invasive procedures and they should avoid dental procedures for at least 6 months after their hospitalization.
+Because the patient is at high risk for recurrence and complications, they must notify other providers of their history of pericarditis.
+They may require prophylactic antibiotics before any invasive procedures and they should avoid dental procedures for at least 6 months after their hospitalization.

 For more information, visit www.nursing.com/cornell